WooCommerce Bookings and Appointments

-In this guide, we will see how WooCommerce Shipping plugin for FedEx and Shopify Shipping App for FedEx could help you ship your products based on volumetric weight.
+In this guide, we will see how the WooCommerce Shipping plugin for FedEx and Shopify Shipping App for FedEx could help you ship your products based on volumetric weight.
 We have taken an example of a product with actual weight and dimensions to help you understand better.

 Setting up volumetric weight in WooCommerce shipping plugin for FedEx

 WooCommerce Shipping plugin for FedEx is the best shipping plugin when it comes to automating the entire shipping process.
-You could use this plugin to fetch real-time FedEx shipping estimate.
+You could use this plugin to fetch real-time FedEx shipping estimates.
 You could even choose the packing method, automatically generate shipping labels, track your shipments, and much more.

-Now let’s see how the plugin handles shipping for products which have a greater volumetric weight than the actual weight.
+Now let’s see how the plugin handles shipping for products that have a greater volumetric weight than the actual weight.
 Here’s a sample product that has a higher volumetric weight than its actual weight.